R-transforms for non-Hermitian matrices: a spherical integral approach

 \begin{remarks} \item An interesting limit is obtained by setting $\omega = -i\epsilon$ with $\epsilon>0$ and $\epsilon \to 0$.
 In this regime, we introduce the function $\oo(z)$ such that the limit of $\g_1$ can be written as $i\,\oo(z)$.
 Moreover, $\g_2(z)$ converges to the Stieltjes transform of $\vb{B}$.
 The equations then become

 Solving this system yields $\g(z)$, and therefore the spectral density $\rho(z)$ via Gauss’s law, $\partial_z \g = \pi \rho$.
-It also provides access to $\oo(z)^2$, which is related to the so-called \emph{self-overlap} evaluated at $z$, introduced by Janik~\cite{janik1999correlations}.
+One can read in~\cite{janik1999correlations} that $\frac{\oo_{\vb{M}}(z)\oo_{\vb{M}^*}(\overline{z})}{\pi}$ is related to the so-called \emph{self-overlap} evaluated at $z$, introduced in~\cite{chalker1998eigenvector}.
 This quantity measures the non-normality of eigenvectors and remains an active area of research.
 The functions $\mathcal{R}_1$ and $\mathcal{R}_2$ encode essential information not only about the distribution of complex eigenvalues and eigenvectors, but also about the singular values.
 Indeed, when $z = 0$, $\g_1$ reduces to the resolvent of $\vb{B}$, whose imaginary part yields the singular-value distribution.
 Thus, $\mathcal{R}_1$ and $\mathcal{R}_2$ together encode both singular-value and eigenvalue statistics.
 The relation between these two is generally nontrivial due to the coupled structure of the equations, except in the bi-invariant case where all expressions simplify, as mentioned in the introduction.
 All procedures described in this remark will be applied to the elliptic case in Appendix~\ref{sec:elliptic}.

 \item One may also study equations~\eqref{main11} and~\eqref{main22} outside the spectrum by taking \(z\) outside the support of the limiting spectral distribution and then letting \(\omega \to 0\).
 In this regime, one finds that